dev-onejun/CSE-5311/papers/review.md

 ![Heap as array representation](http://www.cse.hut.fi/en/research/SVG/TRAKLA2/tutorials/heap_tutorial/KekoTRAKLA-89_1.gif) \
 $\text{Fig. #.
 Heap as Array Representation}$ [[4](#mjx-eqn-4)]

 In this review, the operations of a heap is covered in the perspective of a max heap.
 The operations that are performed on a heap are **1)** insertion, **2)** deletion, and **3)** heapify.
 A heap is only interested in the root so that deletion in a heap means removing the root node.
+Note that an inserted node is always to be compared with its parent node.

 ``` plaintext
 Insert(heap, value): # O(log n) time complexity (the height of the heap)